Aliases for GABRA6 Gene

 GeneCards Summary for GABRA6 Gene

-GABRA6 (Gamma-Aminobutyric Acid (GABA) A Receptor, Alpha 6) is a Protein Coding gene.
-Diseases associated with GABRA6 include childhood absence epilepsy and epilepsy, generalized, with febrile seizures plus, type 5.
+GABRA6 (Gamma-Aminobutyric Acid Type A Receptor Alpha6 Subunit) is a Protein Coding gene.
+Diseases associated with GABRA6 include childhood absence epilepsy and neurotic disorder.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GABRA4.

 UniProtKB/Swiss-Prot Summary for GABRA6 Gene